 The TVA declaration must be submitted and paid between the 15th and 24th of the month following the reporting period.
 For foreign non-established businesses, the deadline is the 19th of the following month.
 You can make French VAT declarations and pay online.

 Cross-border VAT in France

 When you’re selling goods to businesses in other EU countries, you also do not charge VAT.
-However, when you’re selling goods to consumers in another country within the EU you have to register with the relevant VAT authorities in that country and charge VAT at their rate, except in cases when the total value of annual sales falls below the limit set by the country.
+However, when you’re selling goods to consumers in another country within the EU, you must register with the relevant VAT authorities in that country and charge VAT at their rate, except in cases when the total value of annual sales falls below the limit set by the country.

-If you’re providing services to businesses within the EU you don’t normally charge VAT; however, for services to consumers within the EU you charge the French VAT rate.
-Exemptions apply to telecommunications, broadcasting and electronic services, which are always taxed in the country where the customer belongs.
+If you’re providing services to businesses within the EU, you don’t normally charge VAT.
+However, for services to consumers within the EU, you charge the French TVA rate.
+Exemptions apply to telecommunications, broadcasting, and electronic services, which are always taxed in the customer’s country.

 For detailed information, see the European Commission’s cross-border VAT rules.

 Corporate tax year in France